Richard Schlueter has spent his career representing individuals and families who have been harmed as the result of wrongful conduct by others.

 Additionally, he has testified before Congress to bring greater accountability to foreign manufacturers for harm caused to U. S. consumers in the proposed bill “Protecting Americans From Unsafe Foreign Products Act.”

 Since 2010, he has represented hundreds of individuals across the U.S. who have been injured by metal-on-metal hip implant products, including products sold by Depuy, Wright, Biomet and Stryker.
 He has served in leadership roles in nationwide product liability litigations, including the appointment to the Plaintiff’s Steering Committee for the Stryker Rejuvenate and ABG II multi-district litigation.
+Richard was also recently selected to serve on the national leadership for MDL 2666 regarding the Bair Hugger Forced Air Warming Products Liability Litigation.

 Recently, Richard was selected for inclusion into the Nation’s Top 1% of lawyers by the National Association of Distinguished Counsel (NADC).
 The mission of the NADC is to objectively recognize the attorneys who elevate the standards of the Bar and provide a benchmark for other lawyers to emulate.
 By virtue of the incredible selectivity and process, only the elite few are invited to join the ranks of the NADC.
 Specifically, less than 1% of practicing attorneys in the United States are members of the “Nation’s Top Attorneys”.